Azure/GPT-RAG/docs/ARCHITECTURE.md

 #### Azure Connectivity Components

+- **Front Door**: A scalable and secure entry point for fast delivery of your global applications.
+It ensures high availability and performance for your applications.

+- **Web Application Firewall (WAF)**: Provides centralized protection of your web applications from common threats and vulnerabilities.
+It helps secure your applications against threats and attacks.

 - **Azure Virtual Network (VNet)**: a logical isolation of the Azure cloud dedicated to your subscription.
 It provides a secure environment to deploy Azure resources, such as virtual machines (VMs) and services.

 - **Private Endpoints**: network interfaces that connect you privately and securely to Azure services via a private link, enhancing security by avoiding exposure to the public internet.